ishan1608/CloningFolders/clone2/README.md

-This is the base folder.
+This is the base folder which is now edited to make it clone2.